Thousands of creative leaders manage their agencies with Workamajig.

 For instance, your core skill might be SEO.
 But trends indicate that the market will increasingly demand content marketing in the future.
 Thus, your focus should be diversifying your offerings to include parts of content marketing that overlap with SEO, such as content promotion.

-All agencies make mistakes, including the successful ones.
+All agencies make mistakes, including successful ones.
 The key is to spot these mistakes early and take steps to remedy them.
 As you saw above, most agency mistakes tend to fall within a handful of categories.

 Learn to avoid them and you’ll be halfway to building a prosperous, successful agency.